ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 This is awesome!

-## Produce UK's Company House Data to a Kafka Topic
+## Produce UK's Companies House Data to a Kafka Topic

 So far, we were able to do 2 things:
-* Stream data continuously from UK's Company House API
+* Stream data continuously from UK's Companies House API
 * Produce simulated data to our Kafka topic

-Now, to integrate these 2 scripts, we need to stream data from UK's Company House API and produce it (send it) to our Kafka topic.
+Now, to integrate these 2 scripts, we need to stream data from UK's Companies House API and produce it (send it) to our Kafka topic.

 Create a file named `producer_company_house.py` and paste the following code: